serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 ### Revoking authentication keys

 Serverpod provides built-in methods for managing user authentication across multiple devices.
-These methods handle several critical security and state management processes automatically, ensuring consistent and secure authentication state across your application.
+These methods handle several critical security and state management processes automatically, ensuring consistent and secure authentication state across your servers.
 When using the authentication management methods (`signOutUser` or `revokeAuthKey`), the following key actions are automatically handled:

-- Closing all affected streaming connections to maintain connection integrity.
+- Closing all affected method streaming connections to maintain connection integrity.
 - Synchronizing authentication state across all connected servers.
 - Updating the session's authentication state with `session.updateAuthenticated(null)` if the affected user is currently authenticated.

 #### Revoking specific keys

-To revoke specific authentication keys, use the `revokeAuthKey` method.
-This method handles all required processes, including closing streaming connections and synchronizing authentication state across servers.
+To revoke specific authentication keys, use the `revokeAuthKey` method:

-#### Usage:

 ```dart
 await UserAuthentication.revokeAuthKey(